mouni-test-workflow/TheHive/README.md

 and powerful new features tailored for modern SOC operations

-## Where to get the latest version of TheHive?
+## Where to get the latest version of TheHive?gg

 TheHive is now distributed as a commercial version